Against probability: A quantum state is more than a list of probability distributions: Conclusion

-Probability representations also play a central role in quantum interpretations.
+We conclude with a discussion of the implications of our results for various areas of research that use probability representations, starting with quantum foundations.
 A prominent example is QBism, which regards a quantum state as a catalogue of an agent's personal degrees of belief, corresponding to a probability representation $\mathbf{P}_{\mathcal{M}}$~\cite{Fuchs_2013,Appleby2011}.
-To formulate quantum theory---and specifically the state-update rule---entirely in probabilistic terms, QBism requires a representation that is not overcomplete, implemented, for instance, by SIC-POVMs~\cite{Fuchs_2010}.
+To formulate quantum theory---and specifically the state-update rule---entirely in probabilistic terms, QBism usually considers efficient measurement sets, implemented, for instance, by SIC-POVMs~\cite{Fuchs_2010}.
 However, \cref{cor:non-redundant} implies that, for systems of unbounded dimension, such probability representations fail to be robust.
-Our results thus point to a fundamental obstruction to extending the QBist programme beyond finite-dimensional systems.
+Our results thus point to a fundamental obstacle to extending the QBist programme to prototypical systems like a harmonic oscillator or the spatial degrees of freedom of a single particle.

-In quantum information theory, probability representations are routinely employed to enable the application of classical information-theoretic tools to quantum systems.
-An operationally motivated approach to obtaining such a representation is to model the interaction between agents and the experimental setup as an abstract box.
-For example, to analyse bipartite entanglement, one may imagine two agents, Alice and Bob, who choose measurements $\alpha$ and $\beta$, and observe the respective results, $X$ and $Y$.